-Note that the fourth field of this tag, the record size should, for the time being, contain the value 12, which corresponds to the size in bytes of each record.
+The fourth field of this tag, the record size, should contain the value 12, which corresponds to the size in bytes of each record.
 Any code that needs to access the nth record should determine the record's offset by multiplying n by the contents of this size field and adding 16.
 This minor extra effort allows for future expansion of the record encoding, should the need arise, without having to define a new tag type.